tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 “Case Studies” are one of the major methods of corporate analysis used in top business schools.
 While full business school case studies may be 50-100 pages long or more, your case study will be more focused: specifically, it will be an analysis of how a FinTech company of your choice is responding to the problems and needs of the FinTech domain it is in, and how it is using technology to solve a standing financial problem.

 In this homework assignment, you will:

-1. Select a Fintech domain that interests you.
+1. Select a FinTech domain that interests you.
 2. Select a company or project within that domain
 3. Research the domain and company.
 4. Write a detailed case study of the company.